 As you age, your body experiences many changes, and your hair is no exception.
 Hair naturally changes in color and texture over time.
-To keep your hair looking good as you age, it needs special attention.
+And to keep your hair looking good as you age, it needs special attention.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Hair is made of protein strands.
 A single strand of hair has a normal life of about two to seven years.
-Hair grows an average of 0.5 inches a month and six inches a year.
-Factors such as age, diet, genetics and overall health determine how fast it grows and its overall health.
+Hair grows an average of half an inch a month and six inches a year.
+Factors like age, diet, genetics and overall health determine how fast it grows and its health.

 “There are steps you can take before and after menopause to offset these natural changes,” says dermatologist Wilma Bergfeld, MD.
-“You can do a lot to strengthen and repair your hair for a thicker, more lustrous sheen,” she says.
+“You can do a lot to strengthen and repair your hair for a thicker, more lustrous sheen.”

 Dr. Bergfeld offers these tips to love your hair at any age: